How to Stop Harassing Calls from 781-566-8000: Your Legal Rights are Reserved

 Protecting Your Credit with the FCRA

 In addition to the FDCPA, the Fair Credit Reporting Act (FCRA) protects you if CCS sends incorrect information to credit bureaus (Federal Trade Commission (FTC), “Fair Debt Collection Practices Act.”
 FTC.gov).
 If they incorrectly report a debt, you can dispute it with the credit bureaus.
+For instance, if CCS incorrectly reports a delinquent debt on your credit report, you can file a dispute directly with the credit bureau through their online platforms or by mail.
 If you have a valid issue, they must examine it and remove any misleading information.

 How to Get Help